Press Kit

 The Developer: Bas@Fantastimaker

-Fantastimaker is an independent game studio with a single developer: Bas.
-He does everything himself: programming, art, game design, marketing, and much more.
-He has been making game prototypes and toys since he was a small kid, when he got his first Commodore 64.
+I am an independent game studio with a single developer (me).
+I do everything myself: programming, art, game design, marketing.
+I have been making game prototypes and toys since I was a small kid, when I got my first Commodore 64.

-After working for more than 15 years as a software engineer on all kinds of enterprise software projects, he is now working full-time on game development, trying to make a living as his own boss.
+After working for more than 15 years as a software engineer on all kinds of enterprise software projects, I am now working full-time on game development, trying to make a living as my own boss.

-You can contact him on Discord.
-He's always happy to get feedback.
+You can contact me on Discord.
+I'm always happy to get feedback.

 Screenshots